Driving the future: Polymer Injection Technology

 How it works

-PIT was developed in collaboration with the University of New South Wales (UNSW) as part of OneSteel's commitment to innovation and thought leadership.
+PIT was developed in collaboration with the University of New South Wales (UNSW) as part of Liberty OneSteel's commitment to innovation and thought leadership.

 It uses recycled polymers (particularly old car tyres and high-density polyethylene plastic) as alternate carbon injectants to produce the foaming slag required for the electric arc furnace (EAF) steelmaking process.